clojure-recipes/clojure-recipes/ch-07-pedestal-server/README.md

 **Benefits**

+Benefits include the following:

-In this chapter you’ll get a simple Pedestal application working and come to understand the reasons why you’d choose this framework over another.
+* You’ll get a simple Pedestal application working.
+* You’ll come to understand the reasons to choose the Pedestal framework over another.